 Support files are updated using the method detailed in clause 12.3.2.

-If changes occur to the support files of a version of the Interoperability Catalogue, then the updateApplicationDate in S100_IC_CatalogueMetadata must carry the date of the change.

 New Edition of the support files

 New Editions of the support files introduce significant changes.
 New Editions enable new concepts, such as the ability to support new functions, or the introduction of new constructs.
 New Editions are likely to have a significant impact on either existing users or future users of the Interoperability Catalogue Specification.